 Meridian Water Station is a vital piece of infrastructure for the Meridian Water Masterplan, an ambitious 100 hectare public sector led redevelopment located in the Upper Lea Valley for London Borough of Enfield.
 The station forms Phase 1 of the masterplan and acts as a catalyst for the further regeneration of the area.

 A principle aim of the masterplan is improved connectivity with the city and the surrounding neighbourhoods.
-The new Meridian Water station will replace the currently underused and difficult to access Angel Road Station and re-locate it to the heart of the scheme.
-A more frequent rail service will run south to Central London and along the Cambridge Corridor to the North, encouraging sustainable and active travel for the community and providing a vital link for new and existing residents.
-Meridian Water Station is also future proofed for the arrival of CrossRail 2 in 2032.
+The new Meridian Water station replaces the previously underused and difficult to access Angel Road Station and re-locates it to the heart of the scheme.
+A more frequent rail service will run south to Central London and along the Cambridge Corridor to the North, enabling sustainable and active travel for new and existing residents.
+The station will link into the Crossrail 2

-Two new public squares provide access routes to the Station and integrate it into the wider public realm.
-Station Square to the west establishes legible pedestrian routes to the station entrances and other modes of transport through the use of hard and soft landscaping.
+Two new public squares provide access routes to the station and integrate it into a wider public realm that establishes legible pedestrian routes to the station entrances and other modes of transport through the use of hard and soft landscaping.
 At ground level, cafes, shops and community facilitates are easily accessible.